fcrescio/rotdet/README.md

-Of course 👍 — here’s a clean re-rendered version of the full **`README.md`** (no formatting breaks this time).
-You can copy it directly into a `README.md` file at the root of your repo.

----

 # 🌀 RotDet — Document Page Orientation Detection

 RotDet is a lightweight PyTorch training and evaluation framework for detecting page orientation (“rotated vs. normal”) in scanned documents.